Sulcata Tortoise Lifespan: Here’s How Long They Live

 These tortoises’ diet consists of grasses, flowers (rose petals, hibiscus, geraniums), weeds, and cacti in the native habitat.
 Tortoises are herbivores, meaning they eat plants, grasses, and hay.
 It’s important not to feed them a high protein diet, as too much protein can cause a bumpy and pyramiding shell, along with other health issues that can shorten its lifespan.
 Legumes and some dark, leafy greens are high in protein and should be avoided.

-The Sulcata Tortoise also requires a high-fiber diet, which they get from grasses.
+The sulcata tortoise also requires a high-fiber diet, which they get from grasses.
 The best diet is predominately grass (pesticide-free), mixed with edible weeds, leaves, and flowers.
-You can give them occasional kale and spinach as a treat, but keep in mind these have high protein content and should be given sparingly.
+They should not be offered parsley, kale, broccoli, spinach, and other vegetables high in calcium oxalate.
+Furthermore, as herbivores, they don’t require animal protein in their diet.

 2. Environment

-The Sulcata Tortoise should have a veterinary exam once a year.
+The sulcata tortoise should have a veterinary exam at least once a year.
 They are prone to respiratory infections caused by bacterial and viral infections.
 They are also susceptible to metabolic bone disease and shell pyramiding that can result from an imbalanced diet.

 The Life Stages of a Sulcata Tortoise